 Where can I find Reishi?

 You can get it from us, right on this website!
-Click here to take a look at our Reishi mycelium powder in the shop.
+Learn more about our proprietary Reishi Mushroom powder in the shop.

 “Mycelium” is the most potent part of the mushroom, and these filaments have been removed and ground into very fine powder.
 Each bag has 100 grams worth, or 50 servings, and you can add it to tea, food, or even add it to nut or grain milk to make a healthy smoothie!